NCAS-CMS/cf-python/cf/data/README.rst

     because it avoids intermediate computation meaning parallelisation can be optimised more comprehensively by Dask.

-There may be at least one other option:
+As well as choice (1) or (2) outright, there are further options for a mixture or a flexible choice of return object in this respect:

-3. Could we, temporariliy or permanently, make use of a common keyword argument such as `precompute` on methods so users and under-the-hood in the code we can dictate whether or not to return the pre-computed or uncomputed result?
+3. Make use of a common keyword argument such as `precompute` on methods so users and under-the-hood in the code we can dictate whether or not to return the pre-computed or uncomputed result?
 That would give extra flexibility, but mean more boilerplate code (which can be consolidated somewhat, but at best will require some extra lines per method).

-   If so, what would the best default be, `True` or `False`?
+   If this option is chosen, what would the best default be, `True` or `False`?

-I think we need to ensure we are consistent in our approach, so choose either (1), (2) or (3) (or another alternative), rather than a mixture, as that will be a maintenance nightmare!
+4. (DH's suggestion) Methods that return new cf.Data objects (such as transpose) should be lazy and other methods should not be (e.g. __repr__ and equals).

+**We have agreed that (4) is the most sensible approach to take, therefore the working plan is** that:

+* **any method (previously) returning a cf.Data object will, post-daskification, belazy and return the uncomputed result**, i.e. a Dask object that, when computed, will evaluate to the final cf.Data object (e.g. if computed immediately after the method runs, the result would be the same cf.Data object as that previously returned); but
+* **any method returning another object, such as a Boolean or a string representation of the object, will not be lazy and return the pre-computed object as before**.

 Logging and error handling